0xcolinhenderson/cruzhacks2025/README.md

 # Verity - Realtime Fact-Checking & Conversational Analysis

-Verity is a powerful web application designed to streamline the job application process.
 Verity combats misinformation through realtime retreival of sourced data, which is analyzed and applied to specific claims made during a conversation.
 The platform encourages research and sourcing claims, improving conversation productiveness and establishing baseline truths to arguments.

 With Verity, users can get a realtime transcription of their conversation, analyze specific claims made, and get personalized feedback regardinging the validity of claims.